scullyio/scully/docs/Reference/plugins/types/postProcessByDom.md

 ## Overview

-A **render plugin** is used to transform the rendered HTML.
+A **postProcessByDom plugin** is used to transform the rendered HTML.
-After the Angular application renders, the HTML content is passed to a **render plugin** where it can be further modified.
+After the Angular application renders, the HTML content is passed to a **postProcessByDom plugin** where it can be further modified.

-A **render plugin** could be used to transform a page containing markdown into a page that renders it.
+A **postProcessByDom plugin** could be used to transform a page containing markdown into a page that renders it.

 ## Interface

-A **`postProcessByDom` plugin** is a function that returns a `Promise<JSDOM>`.
+A **postProcessByDom plugin** is a function that returns a `Promise<JSDOM>`.
 The string in the promise must be the transformed
 HTML.
 The interface looks like this:

 ```typescript